CBDRH/gii-art-utilisation/README.md

 This is the code repository for the research paper:

 Fitzgerald O, Dyer S, Zegers-Hochschild F, Keller, E, Adamson GD, Chambers GM. (forthcoming).
-Gender inequality and utilisation of assisted reproductive technology: an international cross-sectional and longitudinal analysis
+Gender inequality and utilisation of assisted reproductive technology: an international cross-sectional and longitudinal analysis.

 ![Cross sectional comparison of the GII and ART utilisation](results/graphs/gii_art_xsectional.png)

 # Usage of the data

-The data in the repository may be reused with citation of the original source:
+The data in the repository may be reused.
+To cite the original data source (UN, WB, ICMART), see the manuscript.

-* ICMART ...
-* UN ...
-* WB ...

 If using the final linked dataset please cite the current work.

 # Reproducing the analysis